Pattles/Minecraft-Railroad-Calculator/README.md

 </p>

 ## My vision/TODO
 **TODO: Round up crafting recipes to multiples of six, where needed.
-For example, if you're only travelling 12 blocks, you still need 6 ingots to craft 16 rails, not 4 ingots.
+For example, if you're only travelling 12 blocks, you still need 6 ingots to craft 16 rails, not 4 ingots.**
+**TODO: Fix docstrings.**

 My vision for the output includes the amount of normal rails, powered rails, and redstone torches, along with the necessary resources required to craft them.